 Anya Morgulis – Associate Coordinator of Engagement and Initiatives

-Anya is working as the Associate Coordinator of Engagement and Initiatives for Virginia Tech and Radford University.
-She is proud to back at VT, having graduated from here with a B.S. in Psychology.
+Anya is working as the Associate Coordinator of Engagement and Initiatives for both Virginia Tech and Radford University.
+Anya graduated from Virginia Tech with a B.S. in Psychology.
 Having been an avid Hillel member herself, she is looking forward to “paying it forward” and having a meaningful impact on the Jewish journey of the students in the New River Valley.

 Gregory Selz – Kosher Chef